 Welcome to my website.
 With it I propose a long overdue alternate view of the Book of Mormon.
-This new position argues that Joseph Smith (1805-1844) wrote his major work on an entirely different paradigm than the one LDS Missionaries teach new converts.
+This new position argues that Joseph Smith (1805-1844) wrote his major work on an entirely different paradigm, and with objectives very contrary to those being publicly promoted by the Latter-day Saint Church.
 Stories told about its miraculous origins and pious content perpetuate confusion that Joseph himself contrived lest someone discover his mischief while he was yet alive.

 Rather than revealing a solemn, ancient historical record, my analysis highlights his book as an exquisite example of modernist, clandestine propaganda literature, and Joseph as a more highly skilled writer than previously imagined.
 He wrote following the model of 18th century works from the Age of Enlightenment.
-Originally published in the form of a novel, Joseph intended his work as a covert satire and critique of non-rational 19th century Christianity.
-In truth the Book of Mormon is one of the most underestimated works of literature ever produced, which, when analyzed as fiction, competes admirably against any of America's most honored works, but at the cost of its reputation as an ancient sacred record.
+Originally published in the form of a novel, Joseph intended his work as a covert satire and critique, in opposition to non-rational 19th century Christianity.
+In truth the Book of Mormon is one of the most underestimated works of literature ever produced, which, when analyzed as fiction, competes admirably against any of America's most honored works, but at the cost of its reputation as an ancient sacred record meant to help restore ancient Christianity.
 It is impossible to achieve accurate perceptions for the Book of Mormon without also re-calibrating Mr. Smith as a closet intellectual, an avaunt garde propagandist, self-promoter and secret-keeper who dealt more deeply in mysteries and secrets than revelations.

-My first essay, part I, "A Coming of Age for the Book of Mormon," introduces examples in his work of double entendre, humor, symbol names, Christ symbol, satire and intimate autobiographical embeds--all primarily elements of literary works, but not scripture.
+My first essay, part I, "A Coming of Age for the Book of Mormon," introduces examples in Smith's work of double entendre, humor, symbol names, Christ symbol, satire and intimate autobiographical embeds--all primarily elements of literary works, but not what anyone would expect of scripture.
 Therefore his book begs to be interpreted on two separate, distinctly contrasting levels, cover to cover.
 Those who appreciate the older classics will discover a previously unheralded instance of haute American literature.

 Essay two, "Book of Mormon Characters Resurrect Heroes and Gods of Ancient Myth," offers a solution to a dozen of Joseph's most puzzling symbol names, including: Nephi, Alma, Ether, Mosiah, Helaman, Sariah, Ammon and five more.
 He designed his characters for highlighting the role played by ancient heroes and gods in shaping our modern world.
 Stories of larger-than-life characters have been used since time immemorial as models for passing down moral and philosophical principles, all the more reason for appreciating his literary insights.

-In this third essay, "The Genius of Becoming an 'Unlearned Man,''" I question misleading claims that Joseph was an ignorant backwoodsman.
-By infringing on a passage from Isaiah, one vaguely referring to a "book that is sealed" and "him that is not learned," Smith purchased followers' esteem by persuading them that the Bible prophesied of him and his Book of Mormon.
-The impossibility of an illiterate man creating such a work would ordinarily imply something of a miraculous, heaven-inspired marvel.
+In this third essay, "The Genius of Becoming an 'Unlearned Man,'" I question misleading claims that Joseph was an ignorant backwoodsman.
+By infringing on a passage from Isaiah, one vaguely referring to a "book that is sealed" and to "him that is not learned," Smith purchased followers' esteem by persuading them that the Bible prophesied of him and his Book of Mormon.
+The impossibility of an illiterate man creating such an exquisite epic would ordinarily imply something of a miraculous, heaven-inspired marvel.
 The myth of his ignorance breaks down upon closer inspection of testimony by family, acquaintances and even from Joseph's admissions.
-Becoming learned doesn't require a college campus as much as one's desire to know.
-Interpreting his book as a fictional work suggests that he became familiar with Enlightenment philosophy brought westward, perhaps along the Erie Canal, a busy waterway adjacent to his home town of Palmyra, New York.
+Becoming an intellectual doesn't require a college campus as much as one's desire to find truth.
+Interpreting his book as a fictional work suggests that he became familiar with Enlightenment philosophy brought westward, perhaps aided by the tide of emigrants traveling along the Erie Canal, a busy waterway adjacent to his home town of Palmyra, New York.

 Essay V, "Phantom Witnesses Cannot Lie," examines a highly-touted pair of documents used for affirming that eyewitnesses viewed the physical golden plates Joseph claimed as the basis for his book.
 It turns out that the two witness documents thought to have been drawn up by eleven observers were in fact both composed solely by Joseph.
-To perfect his deception, he had Oliver Cowdery forge ten witness signatures just in time to appear as the final pages of the published volume.
+To perfect his deception, he had his scribe Oliver Cowdery forge ten witness signatures just in time to appear on the final pages of the published volume.
 No original holographic evidence, signed by witnesses, survives to indicate that either document ever existed, as maintained by LDS general authorities, educators, missionaries and members.
-Oliver's forgery testifies only that Joseph perpetrated an egregious fraud on his followers, possibly with the idea of demonstrating how eagerly true-believers submit to credulousness of the unseen.
+Oliver's forgery testifies only that Joseph perpetrated an egregious fraud on his followers, possibly with the intent of demonstrating how willingly the excited imagination of true-believers can muster the unseen.